-What's the Purpose of your pain?
+What is the Purpose of your Pain?

 ~ Flowers do not bloom without rain.
 Everything has it's purpose, even Pain ~

 All pain has a purpose.
 Yes, it makes us irritable and scared and sometimes downright miserable.
 But what's it's real purpose?
 It's higher purpose?